mmitsui/info-seeking-intentions/src/collection-tools/spring2017/README.md

 # Study Overview

-In this study, participants conducted two searches in an experimental setting for information relating to different kinds of information search tasks related to journalism assignments.
-Each experimental session lasted on average about two hours, and the study was held in a university laboratory setting.
-Participants completed a background questionnaire about each search task and assignment, and then conducted searches for information relating to the assignment.
-After each search session, participants evaluated the information that they found and explain their search intentions at selected points.
+In this study, participants conducted searches for their work in a naturalistic setting - i.e., their work environment - for information relating to different kinds of information search tasks related to their employment.
+Participants first conducted an initial interview in which they were asked for demographic information, introduced to the study’s software, and asked about regular search tasks.
+This initial interview lasted about one hour.
+This was followed by an experimental session.
+Participants were asked to record their searching activity over the course of five days and to annotate the tasks that they conduct.
+They were aslo asked to explain their search intentions at self-selected points during their tasks.
+This annotation took on average about one hour each day.
 Various aspects of their searching behavior were recorded for subsequent analysis.
+The study concluded with an exit interview, in which participants were asked to analyze their search experiences and to give characterizations of the tasks they performed during the five days.
+This final exit interview lasted about one hour.

 # Requirements